Lesson 1: What is Freight Invoice Factoring?

 Likewise, the factor has to know and trust you.
 How carefully do you check your shippers’ credit?
 Do your carriers have reliable delivery records?
 Can you be counted on for regular business?

 This last is especially important.
 Like any business, factors adjust their payments for volume.
-In fact, a common arrangement is for the factoring broker is to take over a firm’s entire accounts receivable.
+In fact, a common arrangement is for the freight invoice factoring broker is to take over a firm’s entire accounts receivable.
 This has its risks, but it can be a godsend for small shops, as this arrangement lets them focus on freight brokering and not billing

 There’s the bell!
 Here’s your takeaway for this lesson.